Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 Long-term corrosion protection Not intended Not provided

-Final finish required Typically yes Typically yes
+Final finish required for exposed steel Typically yes Typically yes

 When Red Oxide RSJs Are Commonly Specified